José María Córdova Military School: Modern Day

 In 1996, a new academic phase was restarted through the programming and consolidation of the professional career in Military Sciences, as well as the registration with ICFES of the courses of Business Administration, Law, Civil Engineering and Physical Education, through an agreement for culmination and validation Of the complementary studies with the Military University of Nueva Granada.
 In 1997 the Mayor's Office of Bogotá, through decree 215 of March 31, declares the facilities as Architectural conservation property.
 It was subsequently declared of cultural interest through resolution 752 of July 30, 1998 of the Ministry of Culture.

 In 2009, 102 years after its founding, the alma mater of the National Army incorporated for the first time in its ranks female personnel, to form as weapons officers in the specialties of intelligence, logistics and engineering.
 The Military School of Cadets received the High Quality Accreditation in the programs of Military Sciences, Military Physical Education and Logistics Administration in the years 2010, 2012 and 2013 respectively.

-In 2023, the school officially opened a officer candidate wing for veteran NCOs and enlisted personnel of the Army.
+In 2023, the school officially opened an officer candidate wing for veteran NCOs and enlisted personnel of the Army.